OpenTranslationBible/open-bible/en-GB/18.Job/md/job-42.md

 ## Job 42:5

-> My ears had heard of you,
+> I had heard of you by the hearing of the ear,
-> but now my eyes have seen you;
+> but now my eyes have witnessed you;

 ## Job 42:6